Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Methodology

-The complexity of the first stage grows linearly with the candidate design points $k$ because we only consider a point at a time.
-However, if one wishes to choose a design composed of $K$ simultaneous points from a set $D$, a combinatorial problem arises, with complexity growing like $|D|!/((|D|-|K|)!|K|!)$.
+The complexity of the first stage grows linearly with the candidate design points $k$ because we only consider one point at a time.
+However, if one wishes to choose a design composed of $K$ simultaneous points from a set $D$, a combinatorial problem arises, with complexity growing like $|D|!/((|D|-|K|)!|K|!)$---a common problem in the related field of sensor placement design \cite{BraVan01,FedUci07}.
 This will become prohibitively costly to solve by brute force, even in parallel.
 We focus on the algorithm for single design points $k$ for now, addressing scaling questions in the discussion section.

-\section{Idealized GCM and Experimental Setup}
+\section{Idealized GCM and experimental setup}